-CS/HB 1559 amends s.
-61.13, F.S., to create a presumption that equal time-sharing (commonly referred to as "50/50 time-sharing") is in the best interests of a minor child common to both parties.
-This presumption applies to all actions filed on or after July 1, 2021.
+CS/CS/HB 1395 amends s.
+61.13, F.S., to create a presumption that equal time-sharing (commonly referred to as "50/50 time-sharing") is in the best interests of a minor child common to both parties, unless otherwise agreed to by the parties.
+The bill does not eliminate the statutory best interest factors listed under s.
+61.13, F.S.
+Under the bill, the presumption for equal time-sharing may be overcome by a showing, based on the best interest factors, that unequal timesharing is in the child's best interests.